 Model Review and Validation

-The SBA model discussed above is subject to independent review and validation by Model Risk Management.
-For additional information, see "Model Risk Management."
+The statistical models utilized by Operational Risk Management are subject to independent review and validation by Model Risk Management.
+See "Model Risk Management" for further information about the review and validation of these models.

 Model Risk Management